luigisaetta/mcp-oci-integration/configure_select_ai.md

 ## Introduction
 **Select AI** is a functionality provided by **Oracle Autonomous Database (ADB)**.

-It enables to do easily **Text2SQL**, in other words to translate a request for data, exepressed in Natural Language (NL) in a SQL statememt working in your Database.
+It enables to do easily **Text2SQL**, in other words to translate a request for data, expressed in Natural Language (NL) in a SQL statement working in your Database.

 Example:
 (NL): List the names of all F1 drivers.